sablier-labs/flow/README.md

 ## Background

-Sablier Flow is a debt tracking protocol that tracks tokens owed between two parties, enabling open-ended token streaming.
+Sablier is a tracking protocol tat tracks tokens owed two parties, enabling open-ended token streaming.
 A Flow stream is characterized by its rate per second (rps).
 The relationship between the amount owed and time elapsed is linear is be defined as:

 ```math
 \text{amount owed} = rps \cdot \text{elapsed time}